-SPS SOCK requests are accepted through an online application form.
+SPS SOCK requests are accepted through an online application form (or if an ASA chapter, please email this information directly to sps [at] aip.org with an email subject of "IYS SOCK").
 Please note that you will need to provide:

-- Contact information and the SPS membership number for the student project leader.
+- Contact information and the student project leader.

 - Responses to the following three prompts:

-- Please describe why your group is interested in using the SPS SOCK for outreach.
+- Please describe why your group is interested in using the SOCK for outreach.

-- Please describe the experience your SPS chapter has with outreach activities.
+- Please describe the experience your chapter has with outreach activities.

-- Approximately how many national SPS members will be involved in the SOCK outreach event?
+- Approximately how many members will be involved in the SOCK outreach event?

-- Your SPS advisor’s name and email address.
+- (If applicable) your SPS advisor’s name and email address.
 Your advisor will be asked to confirm his/her support of your proposed SOCK activity.

-SPS SOCKs are awarded on a first-come, first-serve basis among the eligible requests.
-Approximately 100 are available each year.
+SOCKs are awarded on a first-come, first-serve basis among the eligible requests.